Planning an Environment Family

 You can also view past notifications for your tenancy at any time in the Console.
 For details on how to view announcements and notifications, see Viewing Announcements.

 The default administrator of the tenancy has permissions to receive e-mail notifications.
 You can enable others in your organization to receive e-mail notifications and view announcements.
-See Enabling and Viewing Maintenance Notifications for the setup steps.
+See Enabling and Viewing Notifications for the setup steps.

 Updates That Are Disabled Before and During Maintenance